deepskystacker/DSS/Installers/README.txt

 9. Bug fix - remove all "Set Black Point to Zero" recommendations from "Recommended Settings"

+10. Bug fix - Invalid input in RAW/DDP settings for scale factors caused an assertion failure

 Welcome to DeepSkyStacker 5.1.0
 ===============================